GeotrekCE/Geotrek-admin/docs/import-data/import-touristic-data-systems.rst

 * ``default_fields_values`` to define a value that will be assigned to a specific field when the external object does not contain the corresponding tag
 * ``type`` to specify the Geotrek type for imported objects
 * See the `geotrek/signage/parsers.py/ <https://github.com/GeotrekCE/Geotrek-admin/blob/master/geotrek/signage/parsers.py/>`_  file for details about parsers

-The parsed objects will be those contained in the ``settings.SPATIAL_EXTENT`` bounding box.
-You can duplicate the class to import different types of information desks.
-In that case, each class must have a unique name and provider label.

 .. _multiple-imports: